AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 because SPARK will attempt to prove statically that the check will not fail at the point of each call.

+Assuming that procedure :ada:`Read` is intended to be the only way to get values from the array, in a real application (where the principles of software engineering apply) we would take advantage of the compile-time visibility controls that packages offer.
+Specifically, we would move all the variables' declarations to the private part of the package, or even the package body, so that client code could not possibly access the array directly.
+Only procedure :ada:`Read` would remain visible to clients, thus remaining the only means of accessing the array.
+However, that change would entail others, and in this chapter we are only concerned with introducing the capabilities of SPARK.
+Therefore, we keep the examples as simple as possible.

 Proving Absence of Run-Time Errors
 ----------------------------------